Why your board network must include weak tie connections

-In previous articles, we established that 65+% of people in the UK are appointed to a board via a personal connection, and those personal connections are not your strong ties.
-So that leads one to ask “What connections will help me get a board appointment?”.
+Previously, I established that over 65% of people in the UK are appointed to a board through personal connections that are not considered as strong ties (close-knit individuals).
+So that leads one to ask, “What connections will help me get a board appointment?”.
 The answer is weak ties.
-Your board network must include weak ties.
-They are surprisingly easy to establish and will really make a difference to your board career.
+So when building your board or Non-Executive Director (NED) network, it is essential to include weak ties.
+Not only are they surprisingly easy to establish, but they can also make a real difference to the trajectory of your board career.

 The conceptual framework

-That means 83% of people who gained a job through a connection saw that person rarely or infrequently.
-They were nearly three times as likely to have found their job through a weak tie than through an advertisement, headhunter or other formal means.
-So the old saying rings true that “success is largely about who you know, not what you know”, but success comes when you focus on the right ”‘who”.
+That means 83% of people who gained a job through a connection saw that person rarely or infrequently – your ‘weak ties’.
+People were nearly three times as likely to have found their job through a weak tie than through an advertisement, headhunter or other formal avenues.
+So that old saying seems to ring true: “Success is largely about who you know, not what you know.”
+However, I can assure you that when it comes to gaining a NED appointment, success comes when you focus on the right “who.”

-Extrapolating these findings to my own board appointment studies, this means that around 53% of all board appointments made occur through personal connections seen rarely or infrequently – a weak tie.
+Based on these findings and my own board appointment studies, it appears that around 53% of all board appointments in the UK occur through personal connections that you rarely or infrequently see or engage with.
+I call these connections your weak ties.
 Thinking back to why strong ties are unlikely to help you get on a board, the power and value of weak ties should revolutionise the way you search for a board appointment.

 Who are your weak ties?

-Weak ties can be contacts or connectors.
-Contacts are people you see rarely or infrequently.
-Connectors are people that you want to know (or know of) because you know that they provide access to people or opportunities.
+Weak ties within your board network can be contacts or connectors.
+Contacts are people you know, even if not very well.
+Connectors are people that you want to connect with (or you are aware of) because you believe they can link you to other valuable people or opportunities.

 Unlike your strong ties, weak ties are particularly powerful because they come without any preconceived notions of who you are or what you offer.
 They also come with no emotional or professional attachment.
 An offer to help is more likely as they see no risk to your relationship and others by doing so.